rhochmayr/lp-online-nodes/README.md

 - **Single compose file**: Everything in one place
 - **Optional services**: Tunnel only runs when needed
 - **Environment-driven**: Control via `.env` file

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## License

+This project is open source and available under the MIT License.

 ## Support